Aishanipach/Interview-Checkpoints/LinkedInJobsAPI.md

 **Major use cases provided in the workspace are:**

-- Create basic job with foundation schema
+- Create a basic job with foundation schema
-- Create basic jobs with RCSS
+- Create a basic jobs with RCSS
 -Create promoted job with promoted jobs extension schema

 ⭐[Find sample request body and API header here](https://docs.microsoft.com/en-us/linkedin/talent/job-postings/api/create-jobs)